 You're really going to need your wits about you to stay safe in Venezuela, unfortunately it's a very dangerous place (for locals as well as visitors).
 This i... read more »over 1 year ago

 Duarte, Caracas can be a very dangerous place, and you'll need all your 'street smarts' and travel experience to keep out of trouble.
-I'm not saying it's imp... read more »about 2 years ago
+I'm not saying it's imp... read more »over 2 years ago